Define Cost Performance Index and its Significance in Project Management

 Continuous monitoring and control

 Regularly monitoring the CPI and taking timely corrective actions can help maintain a high CPI throughout the project’s lifecycle.
-Project managers should establish clear reporting mechanisms, analyze CPI trends, and adjust the project plan as needed.
+Project managers should establish clear reporting mechanisms, analyze CPI trends, and adjust the project plan.

 Collaboration and communication